 If you’re trying to get more traffic to your website, one of the things most smart marketers mention time and time again is that you need to start a blog.
 However, it’s a constant feedback loop.
 There are millions of blogs out there that aren’t getting the traffic they deserve, and it can probably be blamed on their SEO.

-When someone uses a search engine, it’s most often because they’re looking for an answer to a question or for a specific product.
+When someone uses a search engine, it’s most often because they’re looking for an answer to a question or for a specific product or service.
 Blogs are a great tool because they allow you to take advantage of both audiences.
 Your blog posts can answer the most frequently asked questions in your industry and your products can be the solution.

 Your blog is a great way to have a direct connection with your customer base.
 When they know you’re listening, they’ll check in with you constantly.
 When you’re using terms that they’re searching for, they’ll see the quality of the knowledge you offer and continue to come back for more.

 Make sure to use keywords throughout your blog.
-Anytime there’s an image, make sure there are keywords in the title tags and in the meta description of the page.
+Anytime there’s an image, make sure there are keywords in the ALT tag of the image as well as the title tag and meta description of the page.
 Your keywords should be used naturally, and do not overdo it.

 2 – Build a Reliable Local Customer Base